- Alessia D’Onofrio

 I chose to not eat meat because I am committed to the cause of environmental protection, and the meat industry is responsible for deforestation, accelerating global warming due to the release of billions of tonnes of carbon dioxide into the atmosphere, and destroying wildlife.
 The choice of a plant-based diet is often criticised as soy, avocado, and almond production is not sustainable or because it would not be feasible for everyone to go veggie.
 How true are these statements?
 Not very.

-It is also important to point out that making sustainable choices is not about perfection, but about small steps to reduce our impact.
-It is not even about cutting off meat completely.
-Furthermore, individual action is important, but the change will come from those 100 companies which are responsible for 70% of global greenhouse gas emissions.
+It is however important to point out that making sustainable choices is not about perfection, but about small steps to reduce our impact.
+It doesn't even have to be about cutting off meat completely.
+Let's also remember that individual action is important, but the real system change that we need to see has come from those 100 companies which are responsible for 70% of global greenhouse gas emissions.
 It is also true that consumer behaviour shapes corporate action.
 But why not tax highly polluting goods to make them less affordable?
 The free market currently does not allow it.
 According to the WTO rules, regulations/tariffs should be avoided, except in some cases to achieve specific goals.
-Therefore, we need the international economic order to commit to climate change mitigation by allowing import tariffs for environmental goals.
+We need the international economic order to commit to climate change mitigation by allowing import tariffs for environmental goals.

 So, do we need to go vegetarian to mitigate the climate crisis?
 It would certainly help, but when it comes to consumer action and climate change, there is no panacea.
 Is it even fair to put such a burden on individuals when international leaders prioritise the free market and avoid strong environmental action?
 Is it fair to prevent developing countries to take part in the richer lifestyle, e.g. regularly eating meat, when western countries have been able to do so for a very long time?